bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="page.htlm, lines 39-51." />
 </p>

-If we go look to this page here, you&apos;ll see that it just has some content in it with some different markup with the header in each one in each to summon ordered lists.
-It&apos;s got some ideas and some classes and some links and some other content that we can access.
+<p>If we go look to this page here, you&apos;ll see that it just has some
+content in it with some different markup with the header in each one in each to summon ordered lists.
+It&apos;s got some ideas and some classes and some links and some other content that we can access.</p>

-And one of the beautiful things about <b>jQuery</b> is that you can access any element on the page, usually in many different ways.
+<p>And one of the beautiful things about <b>jQuery</b> is that you can access
+any element on the page, usually in many different ways.
 It&apos;s the very powerful part of <b>jQuery</b> and you can think of it as the query part of
 <b>jQuery</b>, you&apos;re finding elements on the page that you can do things
 to them or with them or for them.
-We will be using <b>jQuery</b> to go in and access elements on this page and we&apos;ll practice, what some of these different methods are and some of the different things we have available to us.
+We will be using <b>jQuery</b> to go in and access elements on this page and we&apos;ll practice, what some of these different methods are and some of the different things we have available to us.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 36. example, jquery - getting ids (28) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">